 Facade Length Without Offset.
-The maximum allowable length of a building facade without a change in the plane of 5 ft. or greater, extending from the ground plane to the roof.
+The maximum allowable length of any building facade, front, side or rear, without a change in the plane of 5 ft. or greater, extending from the ground plane to the roof.
+The purpose of offset requirements is to limit long, undifferentiated facades and to ensure that larger building massings are broken down into smaller elements that are more reflective of the existing context.